How to access information at the CRA

 Tips for submitting a request

-- Ask if there are other methods of requesting the information you require without having to submit a formal request.
+- Ask if there are other methods of requesting the information you want without having to submit a formal request.

 - You don't have to give a reason for asking for the information, although an explanation might help our staff find the material you want.